hsinhualai/datasciencecoursera/Capstone/Capstone_Slide_Deck/Slide_Deck.md

 - Preprocessing steps
   - Sample about 22%, 20%, and 10% from the blogs, news, and twitter text data
   - Convert characters to lower case and remove all bad words and non-alphabetic characters including numbers, punctuations
-  - Extract unigrams, bigrams, and trigrams along with their frequencies
+  - Extract unigrams, bigrams, trigrams, quadgram, and pentagram along with their frequencies
-  - Use only 90% of the unigrams for efficiency and the corresponding bigrams and trigrams
+  - Use only 90% of the unigrams for efficiency and the corresponding bigrams, trigrams, quadgrams, and pentagrams
-  - Eliminate all trigrams, quadgrams, and pentagrams whose frequencies are one, which significantly reduces the files' size.
+  - Eliminate all trigrams, quadgrams, and pentagrams whose frequencies are one, which significantly reduces the files' size

 Prediction Algorithm